giantswarm/prometheus-rules/README.md

 You can run all tests by running `make test`.

-There are 4 different types tests implemented:
+There are 4 different types of tests implemented:

 - [Prometheus rules unit tests](#prometheus-rules-unit-tests)
 - [Alertmanager inhibition dependency check](#alertmanager-inhibition-dependency-check)